IMCS-Bioinformatics/HiCCliqueGraphs/README.md

 - Distribution of chromatin interaction lengths in both graphs is as similar as possible.

 ### Randomized graph generation
-Script to generate a randomized graph that is "similar" to a given Hi-C graph can be found in [graph randomization](./randomization/randomizer)
+Script to generate a randomized graph that is "similar" to a given Hi-C graph can be found in [graph randomization](./randomization/fastRandomizer/)
-### Randomized graph analysis
-Result validation by comparing real and generated graphs is found in [randomized graph analysis](./randomization/analysis)

 ## Images
 Images used in our paper can be generated using scripts in [image generation](./images)